bogey3/LinkedInScraper/readme.md

                 -p              Password for logging in
                 --clear         Clear the stored cookies and force reauthentication

-    A username an password will be required if the stored cookies have expired, or if this is your first time running this script.
+        You will be prompted for a username and password if the stored cookies have expired, or if this is your first time running this script.

         Example Usage:
                 .\linkedin.py -u user@email.com -p Password1 -c 1234567 -o ./output.csv